X-CASH-official/XCASH_proof_of_stake_shared_delegates_website_server/README.md

-## Running X-CASH Proof of Stake - Website Server test
+## Running X-CASH Proof of Stake - Shared Delegates Website Server test
-It is recomeneded to run the X-CASH Proof of Stake - Website Server test before you run the main program.
+It is recomeneded to run the X-CASH Proof of Stake - Shared Delegates Website Server test before you run the main program.
 The test will ensure that your system is compatbile, and that you have setup your system correctly.

-To run the X-CASH Proof of Stake - Website Server test, Navigate to the folder that contains the binary, then run
+To run the X-CASH Proof of Stake - Shared Delegates Website Server test, Navigate to the folder that contains the binary, then run
-`./xcash_proof_of_stake_website_server --test`
+`./xcash_proof_of_stake_shared_delegates_website_server --test`

 The test will return the number of passed and failed test on the bottom of the console.
 The failed test need to be 0 before you run the node.
 If the output is not showing 0 for failed test, then you need to scroll through the testing output and find what test failed (It will be red instead of green).
 If this is a system compatibility test, then you will need to fix the system.
 If this is a core test that has failed, then you need to possibly rebuild, or contact us with your OS version, and we can look into it.

-## Running X-CASH Proof of Stake - Website Server
+## Running X-CASH Proof of Stake - Shared Delegates Website Server

-Then you will need to run the xcash_proof_of_stake_website_server.
+Then you will need to run the xcash_proof_of_stake_shared_delegates_website_server.
 Navigate to the folder that contains the binary, then run
-`./xcash_proof_of_stake_website_server --fee FEE -- minimum_amount MINIMUM_AMOUNT`
+`./xcash_proof_of_stake_shared_delegates_website_server --fee FEE -- minimum_amount MINIMUM_AMOUNT`

 Replace FEE a fee (you canuse up to 6 decimal places) Replace MINIMUM_AMOUNT with the minimum amount a public address must have before receiving a payment